PundiAI/fx-subgraph/README.md

 > The update will only be performed if the version is not the same as the last version.

+> The `<subgraph name>.json` contains arrays of length less than or equal to 2; A test network and mainnet subgraph

 ```shell
 mkdir <subgraph name>